TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "...
 Josephine Kalingrad," she lightly spoke her name.

-'_...
+'...
 None of this makes any sense, and this isn't a dream either.
-Or perhaps it is._'
+Or perhaps it is.'

 She lightly stared into the sky, her eyes lazily opened, reflecting a smirk of annoyance.